ibm-cloud-docs/Registry/iam.md

 You can use one of the following options to assign access in the {{site.data.keyword.cloud_notm}} console:

 - Access policies per user.
 You can manage access policies per user from the **Manage > Access (IAM) > Users** page in the {{site.data.keyword.cloud_notm}} console.
-For more information about the steps to assign IAM access, see [Managing access to resources](/docs/account?topic=account-assign-access-resources&interface=ui#access-resources-console).
+For more information about the steps to assign IAM access, see [Assigning access to resources in the console](/docs/iam?topic=iam-assign-access-resources&interface=ui#access-resources-console).
 - Access groups.
 Access groups are used to streamline access management by assigning access to a group once, then you can add or remove users as required from the group to control their access.
 You manage access groups and their access from the **Manage > Access (IAM) > Access groups** page in the {{site.data.keyword.cloud_notm}} console.
-For more information, see [Assigning access to a group in the console](/docs/account?topic=account-groups&interface=ui#access_ag).
+For more information, see [Assigning access to a group in the console](/docs/iam?topic=iam-groups&interface=ui#access_ag).

 ## Assigning access to {{site.data.keyword.registryshort}} in the command-line interface (CLI)
 {: #registry_iam_assign-access-cli}
 {: cli}

-For step-by-step instructions for assigning, removing, and reviewing access, see [Assigning access to resources by using the CLI](/docs/account?topic=account-assign-access-resources&interface=cli#access-resources-cli).
+For step-by-step instructions for assigning, removing, and reviewing access, see [Assigning access to resources by using the CLI](/docs/iam?topic=iam-assign-access-resources&interface=cli#access-resources-cli).
 The following example shows a command for assigning the `Manager` role for {{site.data.keyword.registryshort}} to a user, where `USER_EMAIL` is the user's email address.

 Use `container-registry` for the service name.
 {: requirement}